datakaveri/P3DX-SE-manager/README.md

-# Intel SGX Enclave Manager
+# AMD SEV Enclave Manager

 ##Enclave Manager:
 Enclave is a trusted execution environment (TEE) embedded in a process.
 The enclave manager is a server that provides communication between the enclave and the APD.